Welcome to the Law Office

 A person who dies leaving a Last Will and Testament is said to die testate and the Ontario Superior Court of Justice confirms the appointment of the Estate Trustee named in the Last Will and Testament of the deceased.

-A person who dies without leaving a Last Will and Testament is said to die intestate and the person willing to take on the role as Estate Trustee must make an Application to the Ontario Superior Court of Justice to be appointed as the Estate Trustee.
+A person who dies without leaving a Last Will and Testament is said to die ntestate and the person willing to take on the role as Estate Trustee must make an Application to the Ontario Superior Court of Justice to be appointed as the Estate Trustee.
 The Ontario Superior Court of Justice must then approve the Application in order for the person to be officially appointed as the Estate Trustee of the Estate of the deceased.

 ESTATE TRUSTEE DUTIES

-As the Estate Trustee, you are the person primarily responsible for the administration of the Estate.
+As the Estate Trustee, You are the person primarily responsible for the administration of the Estate.
 The following is not an exhaustive list, but it sets out some of the duties of an Estate Trustee:

-• Make proper funeral and burial arrangements.
+• Make proper funeral And burial arrangements.

 • Determine the names and addresses of the beneficiaries of the Estate and notify them of their interests.